12 Best laptops for creating Virtual Tours with Pano2VR

 5.Lenovo Legion Pro 7i 16

-Lenovo Legion Pro 7i 16: A powerful laptop for performance-driven tasks.
+Lenovo Legion Pro 7i 16: A sleek and powerful gaming laptop that offers impressive performance at a competitive price.

 Pros